Prag8855/aab/content/guides/german-health-insurance.md

 **If you don't get ALG I or Bürgergeld**, you can choose public or private health insurance.
 You can get [free health insurance](#free-health-insurance).
 Otherwise, if you have public health insurance, you pay the [minimum amount](/glossary/Mindestbeitrag): around €{{GKV_MIN_COST_SELF_PAY|cur}} per month.[^40] The cost of private health insurance is not related to your income, so it stays the same.

+When you [lose your job](/guides/losing-your-job), you sometimes get [one month of free health insurance](/guides/losing-your-job#what-happens-to-your-health-insurance).
+Your current health insurance pays for it.

 ### Health insurance for an apprenticeship

 **If you earn less than €{{GKV_AZUBI_FREIBETRAG|cur}} per month**, you get free [public health insurance](/glossary/gesetzliche%20Krankenversicherung).
 Your employer pays for it.[^48]